MotherTeresaHS/ICS3U-2019-Group20/docs/game/rocks.rst

 Lasers
 ==========

-The next thing to get working is actually firing the lasers themselves.
+The next thing to get working is actually firing the rocks themselves.
 Like all the other sprites, they must first be created and added to a list.
 Make sure the list is both painted and rendered on screen.
 Similar to the asteroids, the lasers will be created and appended to a list with a for loop and will appear in purgatory off screen.

 .. code-block:: python
   :linenos: